 It’s possible to spend as little as a few hundred pounds on a basic campervan conversion if you use second-hand materials and do the work yourself.
 Alternatively, a full, luxury camper conversion performed by professional fitters involving brand new materials and top-of-the-range products can run into tens of thousands of pounds.

-While a camper van conversion varies between relatively cheap to extravagantly expensive, we’ve broken down the estimated costs according to the work that’s carried out.
+While a camper van conversion varies between relatively cheap to extravagantly expensive, we’ve broken down the estimated costs according to the work that’s typically carried out.
 So, before you hit the open road, here’s what you are likely to pay for a typical campervan conversion.

-The Cost of Converting a Campervan
+What is the Cost of Converting a Campervan?

 Campervan Costs